 IMPORTANT NOTICE AND DISCLAIMER

 PAID ADVERTISEMENT.
 This communication is a paid advertisement.
 Safehaven.com, Leacap Ltd, and their owners, managers, employees, and assigns (collectively "the Publisher") is often paid by one or more of the profiled companies or a third party to disseminate these types of communications.
-In this case, the Publisher has been compensated by Frankly, Inc. to raise public awareness of the company and to advertise and market the company's products and services.
-Frankly paid the Publisher fifty thousand US dollars to produce and disseminate this and other similar articles and certain banner ads.
+In this case, the Publisher has been compensated by Torque Esports Corp. to raise public awareness about the company.
+Torque Esports Corp. paid the Publisher fifty thousand US dollars to produce and disseminate this and other similar articles and certain banner ads.
 This compensation should be viewed as a major conflict with our ability to be unbiased.

-Readers should beware that third parties insiders and/or their affiliates may liquidate shares of the profiled companies at any time, including at or near the time you receive this communication, which has the potential to hurt share prices.
-Companies profiled in our articles frequently experience a large increase in volume and share price during the course of public awareness marketing, which often ends as soon as the public awareness marketing ceases.
+Readers should beware that third parties, insiders, and/or their affiliates may liquidate shares of the profiled companies at any time, including at or near the time you receive this communication, which has the potential to hurt share prices.
+Frequently companies profiled in our articles experience a large increase in volume and share price during the course of public awareness marketing, which often ends as soon as the public awareness marketing ceases.
 The public awareness marketing may be as brief as one day, after which a large decrease in volume and share price may likely occur.

 This communication is not, and should not be construed to be, an offer to sell or a solicitation of an offer to buy any security.
 Neither this communication nor the Publisher purport to provide a complete analysis of any company or its financial position.
 The Publisher is not, and does not purport to be, a broker-dealer or registered investment adviser.
 This communication is not, and should not be construed to be, personalized investment advice directed to or appropriate for any particular investor.
 Any investment should be made only after consulting a professional investment advisor and only after reviewing the financial statements and other pertinent corporate information about the company.
 Further, readers are advised to read and carefully consider the Risk Factors identified and discussed in the advertised company's SEC, SEDAR and/or other government filings.
 Investing in securities, particularly microcap securities, is speculative and carries a high degree of risk.
 Past performance does not guarantee future results.
 This communication is based on information generally available to the public and on an interview conducted with the company's CEO, and does not contain any material, non-public information.
 The information on which it is based is believed to be reliable.
 Nevertheless, the Publisher cannot guarantee the accuracy or completeness of the information.